 A student wishing to complete a license on the East Coast could get “dual credit” for a duplicate course taught as part of a program on the West Coast.
 Of course, not every student will have this need, but it is nice to know the capability is present.

-McKissock offers Continued Education courses in 48 states
+McKissock offers real estate agent Continued Education courses in 48 states.

-McKissock Learning Structures their Value Proposition as Three Easy Steps.
+McKissock Learning Structures their Value Proposition as 3 Easy Steps.

-First, students begin by taking a pre-licensing course through Real Estate Express that covers the selected state’s unique topics.
+- First, students begin by taking a pre-licensing course through Colibri Real Estate which covers the selected state’s unique topics.

 Upon completion, students receive official real estate transcripts, which are required to complete an application for state licensure.

-Unfortunately, we couldn’t find statistics on their website or other online materials about any success rate compared to the national average.
+Unfortunately, we couldn’t find statistics on their website or other online materials about any McKissock Learning success rates compared to the national average.
 Still, the fact that they offer a pretty long list of applicable states means they are finding success enough to keep a constant flow of students.

-Finally, students become real estate agents and will be required to take continued education courses.
+3. Finally, students become real estate agents and will be required to take continued education courses.
 This is where McKissock real estate courses excel.

 The specific CE requirements and amount of hours need varies by state.
 McKissock Learning is an ideal source for your real estate CE courses (continued education hours).